tvdstaaij/wisa2mqtt/README.md

 Then, simply run `node .` in this directory.

+### Advanced: multiple brokers

+Use multiple MQTT environment variables with different suffixes (e.g. `MQTT_URI_A`, `MQTT_URI_B`) to connect to all of them.
+Status updates will be published to all brokers, and commands are accepted from any broker.

 ## MQTT interface

 wisa2mqtt publishes on the topic prefix `wisa2mqtt/status/+` and subscribes